Chapter Seventy Three IV

 Mrs. Fong is singing Miyako a song in Chinese, the waiter brings soup and vegetables with brown rice and garlic sauce.
 Ning and Susan enjoy the best food in Chinatown in silence and gratitude.

 The week passes quietly.
 For three days we’re in eight hour shifts of meditation.
 Off hours are spent in study, then sleep.
-I’m busy in the kitchen, there are off hour meals due to the varied schedule.
+I’m busy in the kitchen, hot food is available day and night due to the varied schedule.
 Cooking or cleaning between naps.
 Beginning the fourth day, there are two days of silent study, then routine temple life starts on the sixth.
 Hue’s ashes are spread in the garden by Janah, in the silence of the night.
 The plants weep quietly, then silent joy when his ashes join them in the earth.

 Chapter Seventy Five IV